 Do you feel bad after eating wheat products?
 Are you unusually fatigued for no apparent reason?
 Do you have an itchy skin rash or tingling in your feet and hands?
 You may have celiac disease if you have experienced these or other acute symptoms such as stomach pain or diarrhea.
 Celiac disease is not a rare condition.
 According to the National Institutes of Health, more than two million people have the disease in the United States.
 And the trend is on the rise.

 Compared to data from the 1950s, the disease is four times more prevalent today in the U.S., even though authorities estimate that up to 83 percent of those afflicted have not been diagnosed.
-A study by the Mayo Clinic determined that undiagnosed celiac disease could quadruple the risk of death.
 A blood test and a small intestine biopsy by a digestive doctor can tell you if you have celiac disease.

 What Is Celiac Disease?